postsharp/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview.md

   does not require an external process,  and is therefore much faster;

-* **More powerful transformations**: The templating technology used by Caravela allows for more control over code than what was possible with PostSharp MSIL.
+* **More powerful transformations**: The templating technology used by Caravela allows for more control over code than what is possible with PostSharp MSIL.

 * **Better multi-platform support**: Caravela does not load the whole project being built in the compiler process, therefore it avoids the  cross-compilation issues that have plagued PostSharp for many years;